dektronics/printalyzer-densitometer/docs/protocol.md

 * `NAK` - The command was either unrecognized or can't be processed in the current system state
 * `A,B,C,D` - A comma-separated list of elements
   * Strings in this list may be quoted
-  * Certain floating point values may be returned in a little-endian hex encoded format if the `HEX` argument is passed as part of the command to get them.
+  * Floating point values are returned in a little-endian hex encoded format
 * A multi-line response as follows:
   ```
   TC ACTION,[[\r\n